ALLIANCE OF LEADERSHIP & INNOVATION FOR VICTIMS OF EXPLOITATION

 At the Heart of the Community

-Sex trafficking is only a white American/foreign national problem.
+Sex trafficking is only a CAUCASIAN AMERICAN/foreign national problem.

 According to the 2020 Trafficking in Persons Report, sex trafficking is a global threat necessitating a global response.
 “Traffickers are denying nearly 25 million people their fundamental right to freedom, forcing them to live enslaved and toil for their exploiter’s profit.”
 In the U.S., the victims of trafficking are more likely to be Black than any other group.

 Sex trafficking affects sex workers, namely the commercially exploited.